-The new “African-American Voices, Memories, and Places: A Four Rivers Heritage Trail” is a virtual trail of African American stories, voices, video interviews, historical photos, and documentation in Anne Arundel County.
+The new “African-American Voices, Memories, and Places: A Chesapeake Crossroads Heritage Trail” is a virtual trail of African American stories, voices, video interviews, historical photos, and documentation in Anne Arundel County.
 The project was created by local and professional historians, genealogists, and citizens.
 While many of the 200+ historical sites identified on the trail are privately held or no longer in existence, there are some still standing.
 The Trail helps to document and share the stories that have been notoriously left untold or kept quiet throughout history.
 We owe our thanks to the local and professional historians, genealogists and citizens who worked to give us this collection of local history that helps us all better understand our past and present.

 While you could spend hours exploring the Trail — and you should! — here we’ll dive into one piece of the Trail, Eastport, and share the stories of a few places that still stand today.
 Founded in 1868, the Eastport community is closely tied to the Chesapeake Bay.
 In the late 19th century, people of color acquired property and built homes through mortgages provided by the Workingmen's Savings and Loan.
 The residents of this tight-knit African American enclave supported themselves as watermen, building and repairing boats, and processing local seafood.
 The nearby U.S. Naval Academy and the Annapolis Glass Factory also provided opportunities for employment.